montessori integrative learning

 Do I need to be on campus at a particular time (either physically or online)?

-All course-work occurs online without the requirement to travel to any location during the program.
-Seminar dialogues are asynchronous taking place over two-week periods.
+All coursework occurs online without the requirement to travel to any location during the program.
+Seminar dialogues are asynchronous, taking place over two-week periods.
 Self-directed adult learners participate as best suits their personal schedules.
 In many ways, exploring classmates’ reflections while having unfettered space to contemplate one’s own responses makes for deeper learning opportunities.

 When should I apply?